gzmatte/Sonar/README.md

-# Steel Series Sonar - Debloater
+# Steel Series Debloater (SONAR)
-This batch disables outputs and removes SteelSeries. [^1]
+This batch disables SteelSeries outputs and removes SteelSeries. [^1]
-[^1]:U need to re-install Sonar if u need to modify any in-app setting.
+[^1]:Re-install Sonar if u need to modify any in-app setting.

 #### 1. Install Sonar, configurate the app & microphone (in app).